Marcos10PL/website-for-the-company/README.md

 # website-for-the-company

-Fully responsive and complete website template for a sample company.
+Fully responsive and complete website template for a sample company. <br />
 The website uses Bootstrap and some CSS animations.

 ## slider and api for cookies